wangi/Cloud-Reverse-Proxy/README.md

 ```

 ### 3. Setup Nginx Proxy Manager (NPM)
 Follow the URL provided by the Local Installer to configure NPM.
+You can also add a Streams configuration to forward port 2222 to SSH port 22 on a local bastion / jump SSH server.

 # Network Topology
 ## Cloud Server
 Your domain sends http(s) traffic to the Cloud Server running WireGuard.
 The http(s) traffic gets forwarded to the Proxmox container in your home network via the WireGuard tunnel.
+Port 2222 is also forwarded, intended to be used as custom SSH port.

 ## Container running reverse proxy
 Receives tunneled http(s) traffic which hits Nginx Proxy Manager (NPM).